 Call Our Florida I-195 Motorcycle Accident Lawyer Today for a Free Consultation

 If you suffered an injury in an accident caused by the negligence of another driver or due to unsafe road conditions along Florida’s section of Interstate 195, contact Florida I-195 motorcycle accident lawyer Prosper Shaked right away and schedule a free and private consultation to discuss your case.
-You can reach The Law Offices of Prosper Shaked at (305) 690-0244.
+You can reach Prosper Shaked Accident Injury Attorneys PA at (305) 694-2676.